-Leonard is one of the children’s-book world’s most compelling and versatile speakers.
+Leonard is one of the most compelling and versatile speakers in the world of children’s books.
 Contact him about coming to your conference, museum, library, festival, or school.
-A wide range of programs are available.
+A wide range of programs and talks are available.

 Inside The Great Green Room: The Surprising Story of America’s Favorite Bedtime Book